How to Start a Daycare in Pennsylvania

 Do I need a childcare license in Pennsylvania?

-You need a childcare license to start and operate a daycare business in Pennsylvania if you intend to care for three or more children unrelated to you.
-If you provide care to your children or a relative's children, you’re legally exempt, according to state regulations.
+Yes, you need a childcare license to operate in Pennsylvania if you care for three or more children unrelated to you.
+If you care only for your own children or a relative's children, you are legally exempt.

 Childcare licensing requirements in Pennsylvania